rqroz/django_image_gallery/README.md

   **Managers**: To accept/deny a new user, click on your name (right side of the navbar), then click the Approve Users button to be taken to the users approval section.

   **Note**: When someone requests access, there is a message saying that an email will be sent if the managers accept their request.
 That is NOT implemented.
-That is for you to implement based on your preferred SMTP module.
+That is for you to implement (edit [UserApprovalView](/image_gallery/website/views/user_views.py)) based on your preferred SMTP module.
 Bellow is a link to the django docs.
   - [Django SMTP](https://docs.djangoproject.com/en/2.0/topics/email/)

 - Uploads